skyfire-e/PATac/README.md

 ## ✅ Known bugs

-After consecutive hours of clicking ADB may bug and not stop sending clicks after pressing Shift + 1 or stopping script.
+1. After consecutive hours of clicking ADB may bug out and will not stop sending clicks after pressing Shift + 1 (or closing script).
 Re-launch Bluestacks.
-Function 2 with hold-to-spam can be off-cursor position.
+2. Function 2 with hold-to-spam can be off-cursor position.
 Can be edited with Live ADB offset on fly.

 <br>